h0rnman/Uberbot/plugapi/README.md

 ```
 var PlugAPI = require('./plugapi'); // git clone (or unzip) into the same directory as your .js file.
 There should be plugapi/package.json, for example (and other files)
 var ROOM = 'chillout-mixer-ambient-triphop';
-//I've added a static method to try to obtain the update code from the javascript.
-It's obscured pretty well, so if Plug changes how it is stored and used, the getUpdateCode method will most likely break.
+//Plug changed the update code again, as well as how it is stored, which broke my static method which could be used to get it.
+So, for now, it must be hardcoded.

-Current update code: _:8s[H@*dnPe!nNerEM
+Current update code: p9R*

 // Instead of providing the AUTH, you can use this static method to get the AUTH cookie via twitter login credentials:
 PlugAPI.getAuth({